P-NOC: adversarial training of CAM generating networks for robust weakly supervised semantic segmentation priors: Experimental Setup and Details

 C²AM and C²AM-H are trained with the same hyperparameters as Xie et al.~\cite{xie2022c2am}, except for the batch size, which is set to 32 for the ResNeSt269 architecture due to hardware limitations.
-For C²AM-H, we set $\delta_{fg}=0.4$ and $\lambda_{h}=1$ after inspecting samples for each class, and confirming a low false positive rate for foreground regions in the limited inspection subset.
-We leave the search for their optimal values as future work.
+For C²AM-H, we set $\delta_{fg}=0.4$ and $\lambda_{h}=1$ after inspecting samples for each class (as illustrated in~\cref{fig:cams-conf-rs269-0.1-0.4}), and confirming a low false positive rate for \textit{fg} regions in the limited inspection subset.
+We leave the search for their values as future work.

-In accordance with the baseline~\cite{puzzle9506058}, we employ DeepLabV3+~\cite{chen2018encoder} as segmentation network and train it over the pseudo masks obtained in the previous stage.
-We maintain the training setup unchanged, except for the employment of label smoothing.